Berg0162/Simcline-V2/docs/Simcline-V2 Configuration.md

 ```

 # configDebug.h
 Simcline-V2 has a fine-grained scheme for allowing debug-messages during operation.
-Every /src/<name>.cpp file has its own <b>#define Debug</b> at the beginning of the code that can be (un)commented (switched on or off) discretionary.
-However, when one reaches the state that debugging has no longer a purpose, you want to get rid of all the overhead (processor load) and optimize for speed.
-This config file allows you to switch OFF in one place all Simcline-V2 debugging messages with one <b>master switch</b><br>
+Every /src/file.cpp has its own <b>#define Debug</b> at the beginning of the code that can be (un)commented (switched on or off) discretionary.
+However, when one reaches the state that debugging has no longer a purpose, you want to get rid of all the overhead (processor load) and optimise for speed.
+This configDebug allows you to switch OFF in one place all Simcline-V2 debugging messages with one <b>master switch</b>.<br>
 Simcline-V2 <b>Debug</b> configuration options:
 ```C++
 // ------------------------------------------------------------------------------------------------